information packages

 Questions

-We have created some mathematical structure for questions.
+We have created some mathematical structure to address questions.
 From this structure, we can see that there are basically two kinds of questions.

 • [Type 1] You know the domain item and want the corresponding codomain partners.